 These days adding veggie crumbles is not some standard thing.
 There are several types of veggie crumbles, and they all cook a little differently.

-So, if you’re adding something like Gardein crumbles or Beyond Meat crumbles, these are pretty self contained and you’ll add them to the skillet and basically heat them up (typically they’re frozen).
+So, if you’re adding something like Gardein crumbles or Beyond Meat crumbles, these are pretty self-contained and you’ll add them to the skillet and basically heat them up (typically they’re frozen).
 Use a spatula to break them into smaller pieces as they cook.

 If you’re using something like Pure Farmland or Impossible Meats products, these actually cook “a little” more like regular meat in that they will release juices as they cook.
 As I said above, I used four patties, but these meats also come in packs.
-Either way, add it the skillet and use a spatula to break it down into bite-size pieces.
+Either way, add it to the skillet and use a spatula to break it down into bite-size pieces.
 You’ll want to follow the package instructions to make sure you’ve cooked it until it’s sufficiently browned.

 Step Three: Add Spices, Black Beans, and Corn

 I like a generous amount of spices in my vegan taco meat, so I added 1/3 cup.
 If you’re worried that’s too much for you or your family, start with 1/4 cup.
 You can always add more if you need to.

 Then add the black beans and the corn and stir it all together so it’s all coated in the spices.